AaltoSciComp/scicomp-docs/triton/usage/gpu.rst

 ::

-    $ sinteractive -t 1:00:00 --gres=gpu:1    # open a session on a gpu node
+    $ sinteractive --time=1:00:00 --gres=gpu:1    # open a session on a gpu node
     $ module load cuda                        # set CUDA environment
     $ nvcc cuda_code.cu -o cuda_code          # compile your CUDA code
     .. or compile normally any other code with 'make'